 - Spending time on a laptop or a desktop is a daily task for millions of individuals across the globe.

-- There are plenty of keyboard shortcuts that you can master and have in your arsenal to boost productivity.
+- There are plenty of keyboard shortcuts that you can master and have in your arsenal right away.

 Windows 11 is the latest operating system offered by Microsoft, and it sure does come with plenty of options that will enhance your productivity.

-From resizing a window to minimizing it, to closing a window, to opening the Run command, etc., there is a keyboard shortcut available for basically everything that will keep you from reaching for your mouse.
+From resizing a window to minimizing it to closing a window to opening the Run command, etc., a keyboard shortcut is available for basically everything that will keep you from reaching for your mouse.

-In this guide, we will be sharing with you some of the best Windows 11 shortcuts that will help you swiftly navigate across your Windows 11 PC simply by just using some keyboard combinations.
-So let us check them out.
+In this guide, we will share some of the best Windows 11 shortcuts that will help you swiftly navigate your Windows 11 PC simply by using keyboard combinations.
+So, let us check them out.

 How do I create a shortcut in Windows 11?

 How we test, review and rate?

 We have worked for the past 6 months on building a new review system on how we produce content.
 Using it, we have subsequently redone most of our articles to provide actual hands-on expertise on the guides we made.